nateemma/strategies/README.md

 Use the -h option for options.

+*NOTE*: if you get really good results in backtesting (100% or more) then it is highly likely that your strategy is performing lookahead (using future data).
+This is remarkably easy to do, since the entire set of test data is present in the dataframe when your strategy is calculating indicators.
+So, if you do something like take a mean, find a min/max etc. then you are operating on the entire data set, not just the older data.
+To avoid this, either use the TA-lib functions or process the data through the _rolling_ mechanism.

+See [here](https://www.freqtrade.io/en/latest/strategy-customization/#common-mistakes-when-developing-strategies) for (a little) more information

+Also, some example strategies with subtle lookahead bias can be viewed (with an explanation) at: https://github.com/freqtrade/freqtrade-strategies/tree/master/user_data/strategies/lookahead_bias
 ## Hyper-Parameter Optimisation

 Run the hyperopt command to search for 'optimal' parameters in your strategy.